 Eligibility: Accepting serious pianists, ages 12-19.
 Exceptionally advanced students younger than 12-years may be admitted by special permission of the director.

-Application process: To apply, complete the online registration form and pay only the Non-Refundable Audition Fee - TBD.
 If openings exist, the deadline may be extended for qualified applicants.